 Pumping systems account for a significant portion of a facility's energy consumption in many industries.
-In the majority of pumping systems the energy added to the working liquid by the pump is much greater than is required by the process.
-The excess energy added to the system (e.g. due to throttled control valve) increases heat, noise and vibration but also can bring the system's maintenance costs.
-The addition of excessive energy to the system often results in over-sizing piping system components such as pumps, process components, and control valves, resulting in an increase in capital costs.
+In the majority of pumping systems, the energy added to the working liquid by the pump is much greater than is required by the process.
+The excess energy added to the system (e.g. due to throttled control valve) increases heat, noise and vibration but also increases the system's maintenance costs.
+Oversized pumps will cause excessive energy within a system.
+Increasing the size of the components within the system such as pipes, valves and heat exchangers can, however, result in lower energy consumption.

-This International Standard provides a method to assess pump systems, to identify and quantify pump system energy consumption reduction opportunities and reliability improvement opportunities.
+This document provides a method to assess pump systems, to identify and quantify pump system energy consumption reduction opportunities and reliability improvement opportunities.
 It gives a common definition for what constitutes an assessment for both users and providers of assessment services.
 Its objective is to provide clarity for these types of services which have been variously described as energy assessments, energy audits, energy surveys and energy studies.

-In all cases, systems (energy-using logical groups of equipment organized to perform a specific function) are analysed through various techniques such as measurement, resulting in identification, documentation and prioritization of energy performance improvement opportunities.
+In all cases, systems (energy-using logical groups of equipment organized to perform a specific function) are analysed through various techniques such as measurement resulting in identification, documentation and prioritization of energy performance improvement opportunities.

-When contracting for assessment services, facility personnel may use this International Standard to define and communicate their desired scope of assessment activity to third party contractors or consultants.
+When contracting for assessment services, facility personnel can use this document to define and communicate their desired scope of assessment activity to third party contractors or consultants.

-This International Standard is expected to contribute to decreased energy consumption and consequently to decreased carbon footprint.
+This document is expected to contribute to decreased energy consumption and consequently to decreased carbon footprint.

-This International Standard includes the required assessment report content in Annex A. It gives examples of efficient system operation and energy reduction opportunities in Annex B, information on competencies and experiences welcomed to perform audit in Annex C, guidelines for analysis software in Annex D, a typical example of pre-screening worksheet in Annex E, information on specific energy in Annex F, information on the concept of parasitic power in Annex G and examples of pumping system efficiency indicator in Annex H.
+This document includes the required assessment report content in $\underline{Annex\ A}$.
+It gives examples of efficient system operation and energy reduction opportunities in $\underline{Annex\ B}$, information on competencies and experiences welcomed to perform audit in $\underline{Annex\ C}$, guidelines for analysis software in $\underline{Annex\ D}$, a typical example of pre-screening worksheet in $\underline{Annex\ E}$, information on specific energy consumption in $\underline{Annex\ F}$, information on the concept of parasitic power in $\underline{Annex\ G}$ and examples of pumping system efficiency indicator in $\underline{Annex\ H}$.

-This International Standard is developed within the framework of ISO 50001, ISO 50002 and ISO 50003.
+This document is developed within the framework of ISO 50001, ISO 50002 and ISO 50003.